andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 * 7.1.11 – Shooting through spawn corner bush to kill mid bunker.
 * 7.1.12 – Shooting over any bush that separates the centre of the map.
+* 7.1.13 – Shooting through the B bomb to small ruins where you cannot be hit.

 7\.1.2 – Carentan: